 SEC and Big Ten conferences.
 A member of the Las Vegas Stadium Authority’s advisory group, he also oversaw the transition of the annual game from being played at Sam Boyd Stadium into its new home at the state-of-the-art Allegiant Stadium, starting with Wisconsin vs. Arizona State in 2021.

-Saccenti (pronounced sah-SENT-ee) joined ESPN Events in 2001 and worked as an account executive on university projects at the University of Nevada, Las Vegas for four years in addition to the Las Vegas Bowl.
-He also held the title of senior manager event sponsorship and marketing and associate executive director of the Las Vegas Bowl game
+Saccenti joined ESPN Events in 2001 and worked as an account executive on university projects at the University of Nevada, Las Vegas for four years in addition to the Las Vegas Bowl.
+He also held the title of senior manager event sponsorship and marketing and associate executive director of the Las Vegas Bowl game.

 A 2016 graduate of the Leadership Las Vegas program, Saccenti was also a member of the class of 2016 from ESPN’s Nextgen Rising Leaders program.
-He is a member of the board of directors of the UNLV Football Foundation and board of trustees for the Southern Nevada Sports Hall of Fame.
-He currently serves as the chair of the PR & Marketing Committee for Football Bowl Association.
+He is a member of the board of directors of both the UNLV Football Foundation and Southern Nevada Sports Hall of Fame.

 Honored in 2009 with the All American Football Foundation Bud Dudley Bowl Executive Award, Saccenti was a member of “Las Vegas’ Top 40 Under 40” list published by Vegas Inc. magazine in 2012.

-A native of Brooklyn, N.Y., Saccenti moved to Nevada in 1993 after graduating high school in Red Bank, N.J.
+A native of Brooklyn, New York, Saccenti moved to Nevada in 1993 after graduating high school in Red Bank, New Jersey.
 He attended UNLV and earned his bachelor’s degree in communications in 1998.